When it comes to on-page optimization and increasing your conversion rates, you have to place the important things above the fold.

 Good SEO involves good web design.
 That’s one of the latest trends in the SEO world, and you can’t ignore it if you want to rank above the fold on search engines.

-- Reduce the clutter in your sidebar – While this is really meant to raise your conversion rates once someone is on your page, this will also reduce the bounces when someone does land on your page.
-Too much clutter in the sidebar can drive people away…and when Google starts to notice the bounces they might give it a thumbs down.
+- Reduce the clutter in your sidebar – While this is really meant to raise your conversion rate, this will also reduce the bounce rate.
+Too much clutter in the sidebar can drive people away…and when Google starts to notice the bounces, it might give your site a thumbs down.

 - Reduce the ad space on your page – Too many ads can drive people away.
 Check your analytics to see which are your best performing ads, and only keep one or two of them.